wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- #[[mind]]
 	- -
 	- -
 	- In life design, we reframe a lot.
 The biggest reframe is that your life can’t be perfectly planned, that there isn’t just one solution to your life, and that that’s a good thing.
 There are many designs for your life, all filled with hope for the kind of creative and unfolding reality that makes life worth living into.
-Your life is not a thing, it’s an experience; the fun comes from designing and enjoying the experience. #space
+Your life is not a thing, it’s an experience; the fun comes from designing and enjoying the experience. #ñspace
 		- ([Location 212](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=212))
 	- -
 	- -